Early on her Own Feet

 On August 22 Rosa Fleischer arrived at the concentration camp Theresienstadt.
 She survived there only four months and died on December 12, 1942 of the inhumane conditions (hunger, cold, inadequate medical care).
 Her sister Emilie survived the years in Theresienstadt and was murdered in Auschwitz (see Stumbling Stones biography).
 On her mother’s side of the family, Rosa’s cousins Bernhard, Julius and Arthur Fleischer were murdered, her cousin Pauline Guggenheim decided to escape by terminating her own life.
 Otto Goldstein, Rosa’s cousin on her father’s side, also committed suicide.

 Rosa’s only child who survived her, daughter Sofie Gabriele Fleischer, lived in London where she remained until her death in 1992.
-Sofie’s son Edgar Fleischer, born in 1951 at this date still lives there.
+Also living near London was Sofie’s son Edgar Fleischer, born in 1951, who died in 2023.
 Rosa’s granddaughter, Edith Neisser, née Frankfurter, at time being lives in Peru and has two sons and six grandchildren.

 On November 25, 2011, Gunter Demnig laid a Stumbling Stone in front of the house at Lutherstrasse 11 in memory of Rosa Fleischer.
 We would like to thank Mrs. Adler, Mrs. Johnson, Mrs. Neisser and Mr. Fleischer for the information and photos they provided.